By Roy Stevenson

 Today’s travel writer cannot afford to neglect marketing and sales.
 It’s one of your foundations for success.
 Work at developing your marketing skills, find what works for you, and exploit it to the max.

-Developing your travel writing marketing platform will open doors and take you to more places than you’ve ever dreamed of going.
+Developing your marketing platform is among the most important travel writing secrets to open doors and take you to more places than you’ve ever dreamed of going.

 Do you want to learn about travel writing sales and